PLEASE ROTATE ME

 These smart light sticks are more than just a glowing toy; they are designed to synchronize with the music being performed.
 Central commands within a venue are used to change the sticks’ colors and projection patterns based on the song that is currently being played.
 The relative location of a concert-goer’s assigned seat can be linked to their light stick, enabling thousands of light sticks to produce a cohesive “performance” in tandem with each other, spelling out words or creating striking patterns and designs on a massive scale.

 These devices’ functionality doesn’t need to end when the venue lights come up, however.
-For instance, in the example above, because the light sticks used a dual-mode solution (802.15.4 and BLE), their BLE capabilities enabled concert-goers to connect their phones to the sticks after the event without the use of an intermediary system or device.
+For instance, in the example above, because the light sticks used a dual-mode solution (802.15.4 and Bluetooth LE), their Bluetooth LE capabilities enabled concert-goers to connect their phones to the sticks after the event without the use of an intermediary system or device.
 This extended the light sticks’ lifespan, which would otherwise have ended as soon as the curtains closed.

 The mesh networking technology required to pull off device synchronization at this scale is quite sophisticated.
 Off the shelf, the light sticks’ protocol stack provided a framework for a large-scale mesh network, but it didn’t provide the very low latency connectivity needed to sync with music.
 Fortunately, the event organizers’ creative vision was supported by talented developers and a flexible technology platform that allowed the developers to customize what they needed to achieve incredible results.
 In this case, interoperability within a standard ecosystem wasn’t the goal — a unique experience was.